mobregozo/job-finder/README.md

 - [r/remotejs](https://www.reddit.com/r/remotejs/)

+## Contributions ##

-Have you noticed something wrong?
+Have you noticed something wrong? </br>
-Do you have other ideas that can help this document?
+Do you have other ideas that can help this document? </br>
-I am truly open for feedback! so feel free to contact me or directly submit a PR into the repository.
+Feel free to contact me or directly submit a PR to the repository.